mpalash/aliakbarmehta/pages/cv.md

 ## Curatorial Work

 2023
+:   Project curator: Agonistic Intelligence/s (or another AI/s), Summer school in collaboration with Museum of Impossible Forms (MIF) and Helsinki Art Museum (HAM) for Helsinki Biennale 2023: New Directions May Emerge, Helsinki, FI

+2023
 :   *Co-curator* (*via* Museum of Impossible Forms): **New Directions May Emerge,** Helsinki Biennale 2023, curated by Joasia Kysia, Helsinki, FI

 2022